grafana/test-api.k6.io/README.md

 LOADIMPACT_ENVIRONMENT=dev python project/manage.py runserver
 ```

 You should now be able to access it at http://localhost:8000.
-In this case, the style assets are not loaded.

-### Browseable API
+## Browseable API

 Nice feature of this project is that APIs are "browseable", and can be easily explored by developers via the web interface.

-Explore this by clicking on one of the endpoints, for example [/public/crocodiles/](http://test-api.k6.io/public/crocodiles)
-and login (top right corner) with one of the default users.
+Explore this by clicking on one of the endpoints, for example [/public/crocodiles/](http://test-api.k6.io/public/crocodiles) and login (top right corner) with one of the default users.